nasa/Common-Metadata-Repository/schemas/resources/schemas/dataqualitysummary/v1.0.0/search.md

 }
 ```
 ##### UMM JSON
-The UMM JSON response contains meta-metadata of the data quality summary, the UMM fields and the associations field if applicable.
-The associations field only applies when there are collections associated with the data quality summary and will list the collections that are associated with the data quality summary.
+The UMM JSON response contains meta-metadata of the Data Quality Summary, the UMM fields and the associations field if applicable.
+The associations field only applies when there are collections associated with the Data Quality Summary and will list the collections that are associated with the Data Quality Summary.

 __Example__